Structured implementation of BCBS-239 requirements for financial institutions

 The BCBS‑239 implementation should not be viewed as an isolated compliance initiative, but as an integral part of a financial institution's digital transformation.
 ADVISORI has developed a strategic approach that links regulatory requirements with overarching digitalisation goals and unlocks significant synergies.

-🔄 Synergy areas between BCBS‑239 and digital transformation:
+🔄 Collaboration areas between BCBS‑239 and digital transformation:

-• Technological convergence: The data integration and processing solutions developed for BCBS‑239 can be directly leveraged for customer-oriented digital services and internal efficiency improvements.
+Technological convergence: The data integration and processing solutions developed for BCBS‑239 can be directly utilized for customer-oriented digital services and internal efficiency improvements.

 🛠 ️ ADVISORI's integration methodology:

-• Unified data platform: Design of a unified data platform that serves regulatory and business requirements equally and is scalable for future use cases.
+Unified data platform: Design of a unified data platform that serves regulatory and business requirements equally and is flexible for future use cases.

 How does ADVISORI ensure the sustainable quality of risk data within the framework of the BCBS-239 implementation?